cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/runningthetool.md

 Based on this, a range of 0.2 to 2.0 should be suitable.

 We can use the same command for generating the distribution of test statistics with `combineTool`.
-The `--singlePoint` option is now enhanced to support expressions that generate a set of calls to combine with different values.
+The `--singlePoint` option is now enhanced to support expressions that generate a set of calls to <sub><sup>COMBINE</sup></sub> with different values.
 The accepted syntax is of the form **MIN:MAX:STEPSIZE**, and multiple comma-separated expressions can be specified.

-The script also adds an option `--dry-run`, which will not actually call combine but just prints out the commands that would be run, e.g,
+The script also adds an option `--dry-run`, which will not actually call com<sub><sup>COMBINE</sup></sub>bine but just prints out the commands that would be run, e.g,

 ```sh
 combineTool.py -M HybridNew -d htt_mt.root --LHCmode LHC-limits --singlePoint 0.2:2.0:0.2 -T 2000 -s -1 --saveToys --saveHybridResult -m 125 --dry-run